jeffre/openfortivpn-haproxy/README.md

 # openfortivpn-haproxy
-This docker image proxies a tcp port across a fortivpn gateway to remote address:port (`REMOTE_ADDR`) using [openfortivpn](https://github.com/adrienverge/openfortivpn) and [haproxy](https://www.haproxy.org/).
+This docker image proxies a tcp port across a Fortinet VPN to remote address:port (`REMOTE_ADDR`) using [openfortivpn](https://github.com/adrienverge/openfortivpn) and [haproxy](https://www.haproxy.org/).

 ## Configuration
-haproxy configuration is limited to one envrionment variable (`REMOTE_ADDR`) which should contain a string of either IP:PORT or HOSTNAME:PORT (eg 10.0.0.1:3389).
+haproxy configuration is limited to one environment variable (`REMOTE_ADDR`) which should contain a string of either IP:PORT or HOSTNAME:PORT (eg 10.0.0.1:3389).
 Note: internal to the docker container, haproxy binds to port 1111.